 How to Start Parsnips in Cardboard Tubes Indoors

-Creative gardeners have come up with a perfect solution to this conundrum – growing parsnip seedlings in 6- to 8-inch long (15 to 20 cm.) cardboard tubes, such as the tubes left over from paper towel rolls.
-You can also make your own by rolling newspaper into a tube.
+Creative gardeners have come up with a perfect solution to this conundrum – growing parsnip seedlings in 6 to 8 inch long (15-20 cm.) cardboard tubes, such as the tubes left over from paper towel rolls.
+You can also make your own by rolling the newspaper into a tube.

 Place the tubes in a tray and fill them with compost.
 Since parsnip seeds may have low germination rates, one option is to pre-germinate seeds on moist paper towels, then carefully place the germinated seeds just below the surface of the compost.
-Another option is to soak seeds overnight, then place 3 or 4 seeds in each tube and thin the extras when they appear.
+Another option is to soak seeds overnight, then place three or four seeds in each tube and thin the extras when they appear.

 Transplant the seedlings as soon as the third leaf appears (this is the first “true” leaf that develops after the seed leaves).
 If you wait longer than this, the root might hit the bottom of the container and begin to fork.